 Many factors can have an impact on the condition of a package and the products it contains when it arrives at its destination.
 The materials used, the assembly method or even the climate can all influence the ability to deliver a product intact.

-Various tests should be carried out in a controlled environment to ensure that a package can withstand different stresses.
+Various tests should be carried out in a controlled environment to ensure that packaging or crating can withstand different stresses.

 Here are some examples of package testing.